Diabetes in Cats: Causes, Symptoms, and Treatment

 In addition to potential hypoglycemia, oral diabetic drugs such as glipizide are associated with side effects including vomiting, loss of appetite, and jaundice.
 And as most people realize after a couple of weeks of trying to pill their diabetic cat twice a day, the reality of pilling a cat is more frightening than injecting your cat with a thin hypodermic needle!

 As diabetes in cats is highly linked to factors such as obesity, diet and lifestyle, getting your cat onto the correct diet for a diabetic is really important.
-In some cases, diabetic cats can even achieve remission and stop requiring insulin injections!
 Your vet will be able to advise you, but it is generally recommended for diabetic cats to be on a high-fiber, low-carbohydrate food.
+Diet appears to be very key in assisting with and helping to maintain diabetic remission in cats.
+There are prescription diets designed for cats with diabetes, like Hill’s w/d or m/d, Purina OM, or Royal Canin Glycobalance.

 It’s easy to panic if your cat is diagnosed with diabetes.
-There’s no doubt that this is a serious disease, and requires fairly intensive management and ongoing care.
+There’s no doubt that this is a serious disease, and requires what some would consider fairly intensive management and ongoing care.
 Some owners may even consider that euthanasia may be the best option.

 However, diabetes is very manageable in cats, and most respond very well to insulin and dietary change.
+Maintaining routine is the most important part.
 The prognosis for a stable diabetic is very good, and although daily injections may seem daunting, both cat and owner usually adjust very quickly to the new routine.

 How to Care For Your Diabetic Cat

-A strict routine, and careful control of diet and insulin therapy are essential for diabetics
+A strict routine and careful control of diet and insulin therapy are essential for diabetics.
+Kirsten McCarthy / Cats.com

 Diabetic patients require careful management to achieve successful control of their blood sugar.
 There are a few tips to consider at home.